maryrosecook/gitlet/README.md

-# Gimlet
+# Little Git

-Git implemented in JavaScript.
+A toy Git implemented in JavaScript.

 ## Contact